-If you have capital gains or losses, or you had proceeds from the sale of your home, you're going to be using Schedule D for your taxes.
+If you have capital gains or losses (from selling stock, options, or crypto), or you had proceeds from the sale of your home, you're going to be using Schedule D for your taxes.
 But you may have never heard of it before.

 For most people, their tax software or accountant will help with this form.
 But you may have questions about how it works, where to find it, or even what your tax implication may be.

 Let's break down exactly what the Schedule D is, and how you should use it.

 Schedule D is used to report income or losses from capital assets.
 Assets owned by you are considered capital assets.
 These include your home, car, boat, furniture, and stocks, to name a few.
 There is a lengthy list of items that are not capital assets, which you can see on page D-2 of the Schedule D instructions.

 Schedule D is where you list the total of asset proceeds with their cost bases.
 The cost bases are derived from specific asset entries on Form 8949, which was new for the year 2011.
 Schedule D was updated to accommodate Form 8949.